 Defensive Design- Facilities in Midtown Anchorage are heavily utilized by transient populations who, at times, have been observed to sleep and/or loiter in areas with reduced visibility from the roadway.
-The landscape design will not provide areas to hide or sleep in.
-Also, the landscape design will consider passive solutions that prevent convenient seating/laying opportunities.
+The landscape design will avoid providing secluded areas to discourage sleeping and/or hiding along the roadway corridor.
+The landscape design will also consider passive solutions that prevent convenient seating/laying opportunities.
 Examples of this might be to include thorned plant species, uneven surfaces/grades as well as keeping sight lines open.